Amitriptyline

 Print this page

-• The dose of amitriptyline will be different for different people.
+• The dose of amitriptyline will be different for different people and depends on what you're taking it for.

-• Your doctor will usually start you on a low dose and increase this slowly.
+• Your healthcare provider will usually start you on a low dose and increase this slowly.
 This allows your body to get used to the medicine and reduces side effects.

 • Amitriptyline is usually prescribed as a single dose to be taken at bedtime, although your dose may be different.

-• Always take your amitriptyline exactly as your doctor has told you.
+• Always take your amitriptyline exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much amitriptyline to take, how often to take it, and any special instructions.

-• If your tablets look different to your last supply, ask your doctor or pharmacist for advice.
+• If your tablets look different to your last supply, ask your healthcare provider for advice.

 Here are some things to know when you're taking amitriptyline.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-• Diabetes: if you have diabetes, you may need to check your blood glucose more often because amitriptyline can affect the levels of glucose in your blood.
+• Diabetes: If you have diabetes, you may need to check your blood glucose more often because amitriptyline can affect your levels.

 Like all medicines, amitriptyline can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.